TOURNAMENT RULES & PROCEDURES

 groin area, or legs is illegal.

-“warning,” and one point is subtracted from the competitor’s total score for
+administers a “warning” and one point is subtracted from the competitor’s total

-that round.
-Three warnings in a match result in disqualification.)
+score for that round.
+Three warnings in a match result in

 1. Using flagrant force [called